Parisuton/micko/README.md

 ## Features
 - Threshold Volume Control: Adjust the microphone threshold volume with precision using the intuitive slider.
 Fine-tune it to your preferred level for an optimal audio experience.

-- Beep Sound Selection: Choose your preferred beep sound from a range of beepying options.
+- Beep Sound Selection: Choose your preferred beep sound from a range of beeping options.
 Preview the sound with a simple click and set the tone that rings in your ears.

 - Device Selection: Micko gives you the flexibility to choose your sound recording device.
 Browse through available devices and select the one that perfectly captures your voice.